Hot Dog Day: Annual Hot Dog Lunch on Capitol Hill

 The Annual Hot Dog Lunch in Washington, D.C., is one of the most popular social events on Capitol Hill.
 Sponsored by the North American Meat Institute for the past 40 years, more than 1,000 members of Congress, Administration officials, journalists and lobbyists gather in a courtyard for a huge hot dog picnic.
 At the lunch, hot dog companies serve their franks from traditional hot dog carts and popular retired major league baseball players sign autographs for attendees.

+People for the Ethical Treatment of Animals (PETA) has concurrently held their Congressional Veggie Dog Lunch outside the Rayburn House Office Building since 1996.
+PETA employees offer veggie dogs and encourage attendees to go vegan.

 Boston Hot Dog Safari

 The Boston Hot Dog Safari is an annual charity benefit founded by Boston sports radio host Eddie Andelman.
 The charity began in 1990 to help find a cure for cystic fibrosis by raising money for the Joey Fund, named after a friend of his who died of the disease in 1986 at the age of twelve.
 One of Andelman's all-time favorite foods are hot dogs, which is why the charity is called the Hot Dog Safari.